FEMA Fire Management Assistance Declaration – Oklahoma Clear Pond Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of California to supplement state, tribal, and local recovery efforts in areas affected by wildfires and straight-line winds beginning January 7, 2025 and continuing.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Chandler Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: